Working Together to Fight Arson

 Annual Meeting and Seminars

 Each year the BC Chapter 15 holds an annual general meeting along with a multi-day training event.
 Two additional training seminars are usually held in the winter and the fall.
 Members from around British Columbia and Washington gather together to participate and exchange information regarding fire and arson investigation.
-Attendees of the annual meeting and seminar enhance thier knowledge and skills in new and innovative approaches to fire and arson investigation.
+Attendees of the annual meeting and seminar enhance their knowledge and skills in new and innovative approaches to fire and arson investigation.

 The educational seminars address a diverse array of topics related to the prevention, investigation and prosecution of arson fires.
 Representative seminar topics designed to enhance the knowledge of seminar participants include: